Haritha-kolli/Azure-Data-Engineering/README.md

 # Azure-Data-Engineering

 Welcome to my Data Engineering portfolio!
-This repository showcases my skills and projects as I work through the Azure DP-203 exercises, focusing on Azure Synapse Analytics and transforming files using serverless SQL pools.
+This repository showcases my skills and projects on Azure ETL Tool

 ## ✨Skills Highlighted
 - _Azure Synapse Analytics_: Expertise in using Synapse Analytics for data integration, warehousing, and big data analytics.